 Potatoes are one of those favorite and often used side dishes.
 My family loves to see them at the table as part of our meal.

-Well this is a fun and new way to serve them.
+Well this recipe for garlic mashed potatoes is a fun and new way to serve them.
 It’s similar to the recipe I have shared before for Crash Potatoes.
 These potatoes actually get cooked twice, which is well worth it and easier to make than twice baked potatoes.

 The potatoes first get boiled.
 You use like a red potato or yukon gold so the skins stay on.
 They get cooked until for tender.
 Now it’s time for the second cooking method, but before that happens the potatoes have to be smashed.